Skip to content

 Are mortgage brokers going out of business?

 While mortgage brokers account for a much smaller share of total loan volume these days, they still hold a fairly substantial slice of the pie.
-And it has been rising lately.
+And it has been rising again lately.

 Despite the ups and downs that come with real estate, they will most likely continue to play an active role in the mortgage market because they provide a unique service that large banks and credit unions can’t imitate.